 Lighting

 In terms of run time, the headlamp is dimmable.
-On high it will run for 5 hours at 250 lumens and 42 hours on low at 35 lumens.
-This is a great option as we don’t always need the extra light.
-My suggestion here is add a few more AAA batteries to the kit, just in case.
+On high, it will run for 5 hours at 250 lumens and 42 hours on low at 35 lumens.
+We don’t always need the extra light, so having the various settings makes this the perfect addition to a survival kit.
+I suggest adding a few more AAA batteries to the kit, just in case.

-As a backup to the headlamp, don’t forget the true purpose of candles which is light.
-With the 4 included tea candles, we technically have 2 light sources in the budget bug out bag.
+As a backup to the headlamp, lighting is the true purpose of the enclosed candles.
+With the 4 included tea candles, we technically have two light sources in this budget bug out bag.

 Signalling

-This is not a subject to be overlooked whether it’s bugging out, getting home, stranded or whatever situation you are in.
-Signalling to rescue services, friends or family is an important piece of the puzzle.
-We already know we have an orange pack and a headlamp at our disposal but there’s a third item in the kit.
+A subject not to be overlooked!
+Whether it’s bugging out, getting home, stranded or whatever situation you are in.
+Signalling to rescue services, friends, or family is a crucial piece of the puzzle.
+We already know, at our disposal, we have an orange pack and a headlamp.
+However, there is a third item in the kit.

-With 3 visual signalling options, I think that department is well covered.
+With three visual signalling options, I think that department is well covered.
 As to sound, also included is a Fox 40 Micro Pealess whistle.
-This little guy comes in orange with a lanyard – meaning hard to lose and it pumps out a shattering 110 decibels.
+This little guy comes in orange with a lanyard – meaning hard to lose, and it pumps out a shattering 110 decibels.
 Again, the Fox 40 is an industry gold standard and yet another pleasant surprise in this kit.

 Budget Bug Out Bag Verdict

 At $199, the budget bug out bag, in my mind, is above and beyond fair for the price point.
-My backpack alone costs more than that.
-It’s a perfect pack for anyone getting started in any form of prepping and/or any ventures into the outdoors.
-As time goes on and you realize your needs grow, it’s very easy to upgrade any individual components.
+My tactical backpack alone costs more than that.
+It’s a perfect pack for those getting started in prepping, venturing into the outdoors or just as an emergency preparedness pack.
+As time progresses and you realize your needs grow, it’s to upgrade any individual components.

-I also believe everyone should be looking at one.
-Even for a prepared minded person or avid outdoorsman who already has a professional setup.
+I also believe everyone should carry a bug out bag in their car, even for a prepared-minded person or an avid outdoorsman who already has a professional setup.
 We all have friends or family who don’t share those same interests.
-This pack is an easy and affordable piece to toss into a significant other’s vehicle, or perhaps introducing safety to our children who are headed out for a road trip or taking up the outdoors.
+This pack is an easy and affordable piece to toss into a significant other’s vehicle or perhaps introduce safety to our children, who are headed out for a road trip or taking up the outdoors.

-Some people think it’s ok to head deep into the woods with nothing but a can of coke or worse a beer.
-If you make it easy for them they may well carry something like this.
-The beauty of this kit is that everything in it is self-explanatory and easy to use – in fact the folks at S & J Hardware purposely chose the contents accordingly.
-They thoughtfully factored in that not everyone has the skills to deploy a bug out bag and price was only one piece of a much bigger puzzle.
+Some people think it’s ok to head deep into the woods with nothing but a can of Coke or, worse, a beer.
+If you make it easy for the adventurer in your life, they will carry something like this.
+The beauty of this kit is that everything in it is self-explanatory and easy to use – the folks at S & J Hardware purposely chose the contents accordingly.
+They thoughtfully factored in that not everyone has the skills to deploy a bug out bag, and price was only one piece of a much bigger puzzle.

 The budget bug out bag can be purchased at S & J Hardware in person or online.

-I would like to make a few suggestions for anyone looking to beef up this bag a little more.
-Particularly since my blog is about the woods, we should look at a couple extras for the kit.
+I have a few additions for anyone looking to beef up this survival bag.
+Particularly, since my blog is about the woods, we should look at a couple of extras for the kit.

 Compass

-The budget bug out bag is designed for even those that don’t know much about this topic.
-And a compass can add a whole new level of knowledge requirements such as factoring for declination and requiring maps of the area you are in… But I still strongly recommend tossing in a compass as it never hurts to have a sense of direction!
+The budget bug out bag is designed for everyone, including those with little survival skills.
+A compass can add a whole new level of knowledge requirements, such as factoring for declination and requiring maps of the area you are in.
+I strongly recommend tossing in a compass, as a sense of direction never harmed anyone!

 North is north, period.
-After lining that up on any compass, you now have north, south, east, west.
+After lining north on any compass, you will have north, south, east, and west.
 Even a beginner can get a basic idea of where they’re heading.
 Ie. It keeps you going in one direction versus going around the woods in circles.
-And yes, when lost we tend to go around in circles which gets you nowhere but panicked!
+And yes, when lost, we tend to go around in circles, which gets you nowhere but panicked!

 Protection and Signalling

-Firearms aren’t for everyone and it can be a lengthy process for those starting off.
+Firearms aren’t for everyone, and it can be a lengthy process for those starting.
 It’s also comforting to at least have a knife in the budget bug out bag.
-However, there are some bigger, badder animals out there to consider such as bear, wolf and all those not so cute members of the cat family.
-The likeliness is very slim to run into them let alone have a problem.
-While it’s very rare and not something I generally fear too much, every year there are some incidents where people get mauled.
+However, there are some larger, worse animals to consider, such as bears, wolves and all those not-so-cute family members of the cat family.
+The likeliness of you running into them is slim, let alone have a problem.
+While it’s rare and not something I generally fear too much, every year, there are some incidents where people get mauled.

-For this we turn to the pen type launcher kit made by Tru Flare Launchers.
-In it’s basic form, it’s just like a pen but instead it takes replaceable attachments.
+Let’s look at the pen-type launcher kit made by Tru Flare Launchers.
+In its basic form, it’s just like a pen with replaceable attachments.
 These attachments launch with the click of a button.
-The 2 included orange attachments are bear bangers and it makes a super loud sound that will rattle a bear’s ancestors.
+The two included orange attachments are bear bangers, which make a super loud sound that will rattle a bear’s ancestors.

-This is a very neat tool as it also comes with 3 other attachments: a red, green and white flare.
-If you haven’t guessed it already, you basically get 3 visual and 2 audible signalling divices.
+It’s an impressive tool with three additional attachments: a red, green and white flare.
+If you haven’t guessed, these are three visual and two audible signalling devices.

 Budget Bug Out Bag Disclosure